buzz-language/buzz/README.md

 </p>

 # 👨‍🚀 buzz
-Attempt to make a small/lightweight typed scripting language written in Zig
+A small/lightweight typed scripting language written in Zig

 <p align="center">
     <img src="https://github.com/giann/buzz/raw/main/example.png" alt="buzz code example">
 </p>

+**Note: This is very much in development.
+Seriously, don't even try to build it.**

 # Goal
 - Small in size and complexity (just a bit more than Lua though)